-It’s the night before a job interview and you discover a pimple on your nose.
-You reach for the toothpaste, following the advice of an old home remedy.
+It’s the night before a job interview and you discover a huge pimple on your nose.
+You reach for the toothpaste, following the words of an old home remedy.
 Toothpaste is a key part of your daily oral health routine, but could it also come in handy in a beauty emergency?

 Here is more information on using toothpaste for acne: